Brett-Tanner/Journal/2023/Oct_23.md

     - [x] Forms
     - [x] Index
     - [x] Partial
-  - [] Create the inquiry API
+  - [x] Create the inquiry API
-  - [] Create the React action to create inquiries through the API
+  - [x] Create the React action to create inquiries through the API
-  - [] Create the seasonal app views for staff to interact with inquiries
+  - [x] Create the seasonal app views for staff to interact with inquiries
+  - [x] Show a summary of the created inquiry after creation

 - Features

   - [x] Add hiragana versions of school name/address to avoid blank screen while filtering
-  - [] Highlight p elements in SchoolCard when their string matches a query
-  - [] Redirect in Router Actions based on selections state i.e. if no school navigate to school
+    - [] Fill in the hiragana on prod
-  - [] Add loading states for SchoolList and Calendar

 - Bugs